Deal alert! Northwest, our favorite company, is forming

 Depending on where your LLC does business in Hawaii and the industry you’re in, you may need to obtain additional Business Licenses or Permits.
 For example, you may need to get a City Business Permit.

 The costs for these other business licenses or permits will vary depending on location and industry, but usually the fees are not very high.
-Some licenses and permits are issued at the state level, and others are issued by a municipality (the town, city, or county).
+Some licenses and permits are issued at the state level (so check with the Hawaii Department of Commerce and Consumer Affairs), and others are issued by a municipality (the town, city, or county).

 Hawaii State Tax ID and General Excise Tax Registration

 Every Hawaii LLC must register for a State Tax ID Number and General Excise Tax Registration with the Hawaii Department of Revenue.
-The good news is both of these registrations are free ($0) to file.
+The good news is both of these registrations are free ($0) to file, so there aren’t additional Hawaii LLC fees to pay.

 There are many different types of Hawaii LLC taxes that owners must pay, so this annual cost varies widely.